mvaled/emelle/docs/pattern-match-compilation.md

   a switch instruction mapping constructors to specialized matrices or the default matrix.

+The swap is entirely a compile-time construct.
+One keeps compile-time "occurrences" representing the path to a scrutinee, which get translated into addresses.

 ## Matrix specialization:

 Remove the rows that begin with a constructor that doesn't match.
 For the rows